With a $2 billion nuclear-powered pod that will orbit the Earth for 15 years and rid it of debris.

-The project is an initiative of Russian space corporation Energia to reduce the potential for accidents/collisions in the dark yonder above earth.
-But this new project whose goal is to rid space of 600 pieces of man-made debris that threaten outbound space craft and working satellites won’t (literally) get off the ground until 2020.
+The project is an initiative of Russian space corporation Energia to reduce the potential for accidents and collisions in the dark yonder above Earth.
+This ambitious new project aims to rid space of 600 pieces of man-made debris that threaten outbound spacecraft and working satellites.
+However, it won’t (literally) get off the ground until 2020.
 Energia expects it to start working by 2023 and continue for 15 years.

 It’s ambitious stuff, especially the nuclear-powered part.
 Unlike NASA, which seems adrift at the moment, Russia once again has its sights set on casting a shadow across the Earth from outer space.
 While Energia’s plans are benign, some bloggers unwilling to let go of their Cold War misgivings have raised concerns about a dual role for these new spacecraft.
 You know, like knocking out “enemy” satellites?